birgire/wp-combine-queries/README.md

 ###Example 1a:

-Here we want to display the newest published page and then the three oldest published posts:
+Here we want to display the first published page in an alphabetical order and then the three oldest published posts:

     //-----------------
     // Sub query #1: